aidulcandra/wachan/README.md

 - `message.contacts` - List of contacts, if this is a contacts message.
     - `contact.name` - Name of the contact
     - `contact.number` - Phone number of the contact
+- `message.poll` - Information on poll, if this is a poll message.
+    - `message.poll.title` - Title of the poll
+    - `message.poll.options` - Array containing the options.
+    - `message.poll.multiple` - True if multiple selection is allowed
+    - `message.poll.votes` - An object containing options as keys, and array of voter ids as value.
+Example: `{"opt1":["1234@lid"]}`
+- `message.vote` - An update on polling (the sender voting/unvoting)
+    - `message.vote.pollId` - ID of the poll message
+    - `message.vote.list` - Array of the selected options.
+Can also be empty as a result of unvoting.
 - `message.receivedOnline` - `true` if this message is received when bot is online.
 - `message.reply(options)` - Reply to the message.
     - `options` - Can be a string / object